-PO8019: Violence and Political Order
+POP88054: Violence and Political Order

-Department of Political Science Convenor: Liam Kneafsey1 Seminar Schedule: TBC Office Hours: Monday 3-5pm, College Green Room 5.04 or by Zoom depending on College policy) Email: kneafsel@tcd.ie; lkneafse@tcd.ie
+Department of Political Science Convenor: Liam Kneafsey1 Seminar Schedule: TBC

+Office Hours: By Appointment In-Person or by Zoom (just email to arrange!)

+Email: kneafsel@tcd.ie; lkneafse@tcd.ie (either is fine)

 Overview

 This class will give students a look into the murky and ambivalent relationship between violence and political order.
 Most theories of political order begin with the perspective that state institutions set limits on the legitimate use of violence and so control the violent tendencies of an anarchic society.
 The analysis of political violence typically concentrates on contestation between the state and other parties regarding the legitimate monopoly on the use of violence, as in the case of civil wars.
 Yet states themselves are also producers of violence.
 Aside from the obvious case of war between states, states engage in varying levels of everyday violence.
 In some cases, this violence is perceived as legitimate, as in the use of imprisonment as a punishment for criminal activity.
 However, the application of 'legitimate' forms of violence may become illegitimate if this application is biased towards certain groups or discriminatory.
 In other cases, states clearly transgress norms of legitimate violence, engaging in activities such as torture, sexual violence, and even ethnic cleansing.
 We will read work from history, anthropology, political science, sociology, and criminology.